mhaleevans/Hashicorp/terraform-getting-started.md

 ```

 When you see a message at the bottom of the output asking for confirmation, type `yes` and then ENTER.
 Terraform will destroy the resources it created earlier.

+## Next steps

+In this guide, you installed and configured Terraform, and then you initialized Terraform, provisioned the resource, and destroyed infrastructure.
+Now you are ready to learn about Terraform's core features, the [Terraform CLI](https://www.terraform.io/docs/cli-index.html).

+For basic information about Terraform, see [Introduction to Terraform](https://www.terraform.io/intro/index.html).

+For further in-depth information and ideas, see [Terraform Documentation] (https://www.terraform.io/docs/index.html).